See also: Attention Economy, risk perception.

 Are there useful measures of “how much rationality” humans have that we can use for aggregate modelling? (as opp. the minute and detailed ones that Kahnemann and Tversky devise, that are hard to scale up.)
 Would statistical learning theory help us here?
 Even computational complexity?

-Such research is the bread-and-butter of PR and advertising agencies, PsyOps departments and interior designers the world over, but they don’t usually publish.
-The Debunking Handbook is the not-for-profit equivalent.
+- Such research is the bread-and-butter of PR and advertising agencies, PsyOps departments and interior designers the world over, but they don't usually publish.
+The Debunking Handbook is a not-for-profit equivalent.

 - The way the brain buys is a summary of “neuromarketing” in The Economist